SixSq/old.sixsq.github.com/_aiot-partnership-program/benefits/sixsq.md

 icon: fa-superpowers
 ---

-Full access to the expertise of SixSq in edge computing as well as software containerisation to speed you up.
+Direct access to SixSq’s expertise in edge computing as well as software containerisation to get you going faster.